azdavis/azdavis.net/posts/en/japanese-resources.md

 [Website](http://www.guidetojapanese.org/learn/grammar/)

-Good as a grammar reference.
+Good grammar reference.
 Topics are basically ordered with more basic/fundamental ones first and more niche ones later.

-It has some exercises for earlier topics and all topics, even advanced ones, have example sentences and explanations in English.
+All topics have example sentences, as well as explanations in English.

-I like this resource because it doesn't just try to answer the question "How do I say this common thing from English" necessarily.
-It instead teaches Japanese grammar from the foundations.
+I like this resource because it teaches Japanese grammar from the foundations.

-A good example of the difference between this approach and the usual approach is how the regular and polite forms are taught with each approach.
+For instance, consider how this resources teaches the "polite form".

 In Japanese, there is a regular form and a polite form of verbs.
-Most textbooks/resources will start by teaching the polite form, because this form is a good default to use when talking to practically anyone.
+Most textbooks/resources will start by teaching the polite form, because this form is the default to use when talking to most people.

-But then, when they later teach you the regular form, you realize that the regular form is the base form, and the polite form is derived from it.
+But then, when you later learn the regular form, it is only then you realize that the regular form is the actual base form of the word, and the polite form is derived from it.

 This guide instead first teaches the regular form and later tells you how to derive the polite form from it.